Veto stands: Transgender pronouns OK in North Dakota schools

 Teachers in North Dakota can still refer to transgender students by the personal pronouns they use, after lawmakers on Monday failed to override the governor’s veto of a controversial bill to place restrictions on educators.

-House lawmakers fell short of the two-thirds majority needed to block the veto.
-This happened days after Republican Gov. Doug Burgum’s office announced the veto and the Senate overrode it.
+House lawmakers fell short of the two-thirds majority needed to block the veto, days after Republican Gov. Doug Burgum's office announced the veto and the Senate overrode it.

+All 12 Democrats in the House voted against the bill, as did 24 Republicans.
+One was Rep. Eric Murphy, of Grand Forks, an associate professor of biomedical sciences at the University of North Dakota.

+“I’m tired of these bills.
+I’m tired of both sides,” Murphy said on the House floor.
+“If a student wants to be called a different pronoun, does that really matter?
+Is this earth-shattering?”

-“The teaching profession is challenging enough without the heavy hand of state government forcing teachers to take on the role of pronoun police,” Burgum had said in a letter to state lawmakers announcing his veto.
-The First Amendment already protects teachers from speaking contrary to their beliefs, and existing law protects the free speech rights of state employees, he added.
+In a letter to state lawmakers announcing his veto, the governor said, “The teaching profession is challenging enough without the heavy hand of state government forcing teachers to take on the role of pronoun police.”
+The First Amendment already protects teachers from speaking contrary to their beliefs, and existing law protects the free speech rights of state employees, Burgum added.

 Lawmakers who supported the bill have said in debates that it would free teachers from worrying about how to address each student and create a better learning environment.

-Opponents have said the bill targets transgender students who already have disproportionately high risks of suicide.
+Opponents said the bill targets transgender students who already have disproportionately high risks of suicide.

 In 2021, Burgum vetoed a bill that would have barred transgender girls from playing on girls’ teams in public schools.
-Lawmakers didn’t override that veto, but they are considering new legislation this session to replicate and expand that bill — including at the college level.
+Lawmakers didn’t override that veto, but they're considering new legislation this session to replicate and expand that bill — including at the college level.

+Last week, President Joe Biden denounced what he called hundreds of hateful and extreme state laws that target transgender kids and their families.

+“The bullying, discrimination, and political attacks that trans kids face have exacerbated our national mental health crisis," Biden said.
+“These attacks are un-American and must end.”

 Trisha Ahmed is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Trisha Ahmed on Twitter: @TrishaAhmed15